Submitting Your Film to Sonscreen

 High-School

-Short films of any genre made by high school students.
-High school students may enter any category.
-Festival organizers may move a film into this category, but will not take films out of it without permission
+Films of any genre made by high school students.
+Festival organizers may move a film into this category, but will not take qualifying submissions out of the high-school category without the filmmaker's permission.